MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-use-sweep-in-pipeline.md

 ## Check a pipeline job with sweep step in studio

-After you submit a pipeline job, the SDK or CLI widget provides a web URL link to the pipeline graph view in the Azure Machine Learning studio UI.
+After you submit a pipeline job, the SDK or CLI widget gives you a web URL link to the pipeline graph view in the Azure Machine Learning studio UI.

-To check details of the sweep step, double click the sweep step in the graph and select the **Child jobs** tab in the detail panel.
+To details of the sweep step, double click the sweep step in the pipeline graph, select the **Child jobs** tab in the details panel, and then select the child job.

 :::image type="content" source="./media/how-to-use-sweep-in-pipeline/pipeline-view.png" alt-text="Screenshot of the pipeline with child job and the train_model node highlighted." lightbox= "./media/how-to-use-sweep-in-pipeline/pipeline-view.png":::

-Select the child job to go to the job page, and then select the **Trials** tab to see and compare metrics for all the child runs.
-Select any of the child runs to see more details for that run.
+On the child job page, select the **Trials** tab to see and compare metrics for all the child runs.
+Select any of the child runs to see the details for that run.

 :::image type="content" source="./media/how-to-use-sweep-in-pipeline/sweep-job.png" alt-text="Screenshot of the child job page with the Trials tab." lightbox= "./media/how-to-use-sweep-in-pipeline/sweep-job.png":::